 In a quiet pocket of McCauley’s Estate in Thirroul sits a stunning architecturally designed four-bedroom, two-bathroom home.

-A former Illawarra local, multi-award architect Gerard Smith was the mastermind behind the high ceilings and large north facing windows at 32 Samuel Close.
+A former Illawarra local, multi-award winning building designer Gerard Smith was the mastermind behind the high ceilings and large north facing windows at 32 Samuel Close.

 The owners bought the land fresh from the Stockland subdivisions less than three years ago and took some time to get the plans for their dream home right.